27th March 2026

 •

-Solihull currently sit 12th in the National League but have not won any of their last five games.
-Gateshead sit 23rd and in the relegation zone, but they have hit some form, winning three of their last five.
-Andy’s Bet Club’s football analyst will break down Gateshead’s recent clash with Braintree to see what the statistics suggest about how they might set up against Solihull.
+Solihull will be looking to find some form when they come up against Altrincham after not winning any of their last 10 fixtures.
+Solihull come into this fixture sitting 17th in the National League and Altrincham sit 14th, winning three of their last five games Andy’s Bet Club’s football analyst will break down Altrincham’s recent clash with Boston to see what the statistics suggest about how they might set up against Solihull.

 By Kate Willetts